dandaka/wa-tour-butler/REFACTOR.md

 3. **Establish Clear Boundaries**: Define clear interfaces between components.
 4. **Ensure Maintainability**: Make the codebase easier to maintain and extend.
 5. **Preserve Functionality**: All existing features should continue to work correctly.

+## Refactoring Approach: Test-Driven Development (TDD)

+We will use a strict Test-Driven Development approach for the refactoring:

+1. **Write Tests First**: Before making any changes, write tests that verify the expected behavior.
+2. **Red-Green-Refactor**:
+   - Red: Write a failing test for the functionality you want to change
+   - Green: Implement the minimal code to make the test pass
+   - Refactor: Clean up the code while keeping tests passing

+3. **Small, Incremental Changes**: Make changes in small, testable increments:
+   - Complete one module extraction at a time
+   - Run tests after each change to ensure nothing breaks
+   - Commit working code frequently

+4. **Continuous Verification**: Regularly run the application to confirm functionality is preserved.

 ## Proposed Architecture